quantum5/uwat.cc/README.md

 remember that site where it shows your exam schedule and seating, simply go to [uwat.cc/exams][2].
 The [homepage][1] is a list of these shortcuts.

+Welcome to a amazing site we will solve your problem
 ## Contributing

 Everyone is welcome to contribute!
 Simply send in a pull request with your